-The Company's financial liabilities include other payables, accruals and redeemable preference shares.
+The Company's financial liabilities include other payables.

 As per resolutions dated 12 October 2012, the Class A Preference shares have been converted into Redeemable Class A Preference Shares.
-The Redeemable Preference Shares are redeemable at the option of the holder of the share, hence have been classified under current liabilities.
+The Redeemable Preference Shares are redeemable at the option of the holder of the share, hence had been classified under current liabilities.
+During the year 2022, the Redeemable Class A Preference Shares have fully been redeemed.